-David is a member of the Fluids and Thermal Engineering Research Group.
+David is a member of the Environmental Fluid Mechanics and Geoprocesses Research Group.

 David's expertise lies in the application of CFD to a whole range of engineering problems.
 As a long-time code developer, he understands the capabilities and limitations of the software and is able to extend its functionality when required to address new, novel applications.
 Application areas include:

-Gaseous/particulate dispersion Wind Engineering (pedestrian level comfort, windborne debris, dynamic response of bridge decks/tall buildings) Channel flow (secondary currents, embankment erosion)
+Gaseous/particulate dispersion (quarries, deep coal mine ventilation) Wind Engineering (pedestrian level comfort, wind-borne debris, dynamic response of bridge decks/tall buildings) Channel flow (secondary currents, embankment erosion) Multiphase flows (oil and gas) Flow in porous media (metal foams, hydrogeology, pavements)

 David teaches four modules that are primarily designed for students taking the Civil and Environmental Engineering courses at Nottingham.
 These are: